ibm-cloud-docs/containers/encryption.md

 Attached disks are used to boot your worker node, host the container file system, and store locally pulled images.
 The encryption and number of disks varies by infrastructure provider.

 There is a temporary limitation when using a Key Protect single tenant instance for bring your own key (BYOK) encyrption for worker node boot disk and cluster secret encryption.
-To use a single tenant instance with your cluster, you must ensure that their service-to-service authorizaiton policy is scoped to the Key Protect service or instance level and not to a key or key ring.
+To use a single tenant instance with your cluster, you must ensure that their service-to-service authorization policy is scoped to the Key Protect service or instance level and not to a key or key ring.
 This limiation applies only to Key Protect single tenant instances.
 {: important}

 VPC worker nodes